 Myth #2: Naloxone Prevents Addicts from Seeking Treatment

 Truth: There is nothing to indicate that naloxone discourages addicts from entering a rehab program.
 If anything, this is the one drug that can save addicts from certain death and offer them a chance to get professional help.
 The near-death experience often catalyzes to get clean and sober.

 Myth #3: Naloxone is Only Given by Syringe

-Truth: Some people have a serious phobia when it comes to using needles.
+Truth: Some people have a severe phobia when it comes to using needles.
 Fortunately, naloxone comes in alternate delivery forms.
-For example, Evzio is a kind of naloxone auto-injector that painlessly and easily delivers a life-saving dose of the medication.
+For example, Evzio is a kind of naloxone auto-injector that painlessly and quickly delivers a life-saving dose of the medication.
 In addition to intramuscular injections, the overdose antidote can also be administered via an intranasal spray.
 The thing to remember is that the injectable form of naloxone takes effect much quicker than the nasal spray.
 If the signs and symptoms indicate a life-or-death emergency, giving the medication via syringe is a better option.